DanialArab/Agentic_AI/README.md

 ![](https://github.com/DanialArab/images/blob/main/Agentic_AI/reflection_pattern.png)

-As discussed, different LLMs have different strengths and so we need to use specific LLM for pecific task like generation or reflection (generally speaking, reasoning models are better for reflection):
+As discussed, different LLMs have different strengths and so we need to use a specific LLM for specific task like generation or reflection (generally speaking, reasoning models are better for reflection):

 ![](https://github.com/DanialArab/images/blob/main/Agentic_AI/different_llms_for_different_purpusoes.png)